-In this example we fist add 10 example tasks that need to run one after the other to a list.
-This can be done by creating a so called signature for a task.
-Those signature are a kind of wrapper for tasks and can be used in various ways to compose work flow for tasks.
+In this example, we first add 10 example tasks that need to run one after the other to a list.
+This can be done by creating a so-called signature for a task.
+Those signatures are a kind of wrapper for tasks and can be used in various ways to compose work flow for tasks.